 - explain the problem

 - outline the steps you will take if you and your energy provider cannot resolve the problem

-- ask for a response within a reasonable time—for example two weeks or 10 business days.
+- ask for a response within a reasonable timeframe – for example, 2 weeks or 10 business days.

 Make sure you keep copies of any letters, emails or documents that you send as well as details of any calls you make or people you speak with.